 - In 2022, 72% of electricity was generated from carbon-free sources (+ 13 points since 2010).

 - Household electricity prices increased by 40% in 2022 and by 60% in industry.

 - Natural gas prices doubled in 2022 for both households and industrial customers.

 - Total energy consumption decreased by nearly 9% in 2022.

 - Around 2.2 GW of wind projects and 3.5 GW of gas-fired projects are currently under development.

 - Fluxys will almost double the capacity of its Zeebrugge LNG import terminal.

 The institutional framework of the energy sector is based on the subsidiarity principle, i.e. the sharing of responsibilities between the federal authorities, the three provincial authorities (or regions) (Flanders, Wallonia and Brussels) and the local authorities.

-Taxes on motor fuels are high at around 60% of consumer prices for gasoline and diesel (excise tax of €60c/l).
+Taxes on motor fuels account for more than 60% of consumer prices for gasoline and diesel (excise tax of €60c/l since July 2018).

 Graph: GASOLINE & DIESEL PRICES (€/l)